ssatguru/Vishva/README.md

 # Vishva

 ## NOTE
-All new development is happening in the "modularize" branch.

-"master" branch is no longer being maintained.
+This branch is no longer being maintained.

 For a demo of latest version see https://ssatguru.github.io/VishvaWorlds-KennyLowPoly/bin